-The capital city is about 2.5 hours from Montego Bay, but it’s a must on any Jamaica itinerary.
+The capital city is about 2.5 hours from Montego Bay, and it’s a must on any Jamaica itinerary.

 See the museums and galleries

-There are quite a few in the city, so make a list and explore Kingston’s highlights.
+There are quite a few galleries and museums in the city, so make a list and explore Kingston’s highlights.
 The Bob Marley Museum, Devon House, and the National Gallery of Jamaica are some unmissable options.